opendaylight/docs/docs/user-guide/bgpcep-guide/bgp/bgp-user-guide-topology-provider.rst

 BGP Network Topology Configuration Loader
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 BGP Network Topology Configuration Loader allows user to define static initial configuration for a BGP protocol instance.
-This service will detect the creation of new configuration files following the pattern "network-topology-*.xml" under the path "etc/opendaylight/bgpcep".
+This service will detect the creation of new configuration files following the pattern ``network-topology-*.xml`` under the path ``etc/opendaylight/bgpcep``.
 Once the file is processed, the defined configuration will be available from the configuration Data Store.

 .. note:: If the BGP topology instance is already present, no update or configuration will be applied.